luk036/ellipsoid-method/ell-review.md

     self.p = self.n
 ```

-The Cholesky factorization provides a witness vector certifying that a matrix is not positive definite.
-If a matrix fails the Cholesky factorization, then it is not positive definite¹².
+The Cholesky decomposition offers a witness vector that certifies a matrix is not positive definite.
+If a matrix fails the Cholesky decomposition, it is not positive definite.

-During the factorization process, compute the diagonal of the lower diagonal matrix by finding the square root of a value, denoted as x.
-If x<0, then this indicates that the matrix is not positive definite¹.
-This failure serves as evidence for a non-positive definite matrix.
+During the decomposition process, the diagonal of the lower diagonal matrix should be calculated by finding the square root of a value, denoted as $x$.
+If $x$ is less than zero, this indicates that the matrix is not positive definite.
+This failure serves as evidence that the matrix in question is not positive definite.

-If the Cholesky factorization fails due to a negative diagonal element, it indicates that the leading principal submatrix up to that point is not positive definite.
-The vector that confirms this is one of the standard basis vectors¹².
-This basis vector comprises a 1 in the position that corresponds to the failed diagonal element and zeros elsewhere.
-When you pre-multiply it by the original matrix and post-multiply it by its transpose, it will yield a negative value, thus serving as a witnessing vector¹².
+Should the Cholesky decomposition fail due to a negative diagonal element, this indicates that the leading principal submatrix up to that point is not positive definite.
+One of the standard basis vectors serves as the confirming vector.
+This basis vector comprises a 1 in the position corresponding to the failed diagonal element and zeros elsewhere.
+When this vector is pre-multiplied by the original matrix and post-multiplied by its transpose, it will yield a negative value, thus serving as a witnessing vector.

-The following is the algorithm written in Python:
+The following is the algorithm, written in Python:

 ```python
 def witness(self):